asama-w/Credit_Risk_Analysis/README.md

 <img src= https://github.com/asama-w/Credit_Risk_Analysis/blob/main/Images/4.png width="80%" height="80%">

 ### 5. BalancedRandomForestClassifier Model
-+ The number of target variables in the train group is 'low_risk': 51366, 'high_risk': 246.
++ The number of the variables in the train group is `'low_risk': 51366, 'high_risk': 246`.
 + **Balanced Accuracy Score: 78.8%** which is higher than all of the resampling models.
 + The recall values increased noticably for the low-risk to 0.87 (87%), meaning that more actual low-risk credit is correctly detected as low-risk.
 + The precision of high-risk is still low, despite an increase to 0.03.
 + The F1 score also increases to 0.06 for high-risk and 0.93 for low-risk.

 <img src= https://github.com/asama-w/Credit_Risk_Analysis/blob/main/Images/5.png width="80%" height="80%">

 ### 6. EasyEnsembleClassifier
-+ The number of target variables in the train group is 'low_risk': 51366, 'high_risk': 246.
++ The number of the variables in the train group is `'low_risk': 51366, 'high_risk': 246`.
 + **Balanced Accuracy Score: 93.2%** which is the highest of all, indicating that this model performs best among the six models on the credit risk prediction.
-+ There is a jump in the *precision of high-risk to 0.09 or 9%* and a significant increase in *high-risk's F1 score to 0.16 (16%)*, despite still being a low value, it is the highest precision and F1 value for the high-risk in this analysis.
++ There is a jump in the *precision of high-risk to 0.09 or 9%* and a significant increase in *high-risk's F1 score to 0.16 (16%)*, despite them still considered a low value, these are the highest precision and F1 value for the high-risk in this analysis.
 This model is more balance between the precision and the recall (sensitivity).
 + **The recall value is 0.94 for low-risk, and 0.92 for high-risk**, meaning that among the actual loan status, their status are predicted correctly by this model.
 + **The precision, recall, F1 score values of low-risk and the average are all over 90.** Thus, this model fit best to the prediction of the credit risk.